 Activity in social media and promoting content depends on many factors, primarily the industry and also what you intend to achieve.
 Double the profit or increase the number of website visitors?
 It should all determine your activity.
 You have to consider what function Xing should perform.
 Do you want a marketing channel or it simply has to be a nice showcase for your company.

 The most prudent solution seems to be the presence on both LinkedIn and Xing.
 Both of these portals can greatly assist your company’s online presence.
-They will help to create an extensive network of contacts and support recruitment.
+They will help to create an extensive network of contacts and support recruitment along with AI resume screening solutions.
 If you are targeting the German market, you should appear on Xing, if you operate international LinkedIn may be sufficient.